-Founder of Virgin and plant-based eater Richard Branson recently shared a viable solution to saving the planet and the lives of millions of animals in his latest blog post.
+Richard Branson, the billionaire founder of Virgin, shared a viable solution to saving the planet and the lives of millions of animals in a blog post.

-Even Tyson Foods, the second-largest meat processor in the world, as well as Cargill and Bill Gates all share Branson’s vision.
-The beef industry has admitted they are fearful of these investments towards a vegan future.
+Even Tyson Foods, the second-largest meat processor in the world, as well as Cargill and Bill Gates share Branson’s vision.
+The beef industry has admitted it is fearful of these investments towards a vegan future.
 With this funding, the growing clean meat industry is anticipated to overtake current agricultural meat production, and ultimately, become cheaper for consumers.

-Adding an air of inspiration to go vegan, Richard says he has tried plant-based proteins “that taste as good if not better than meat”.
-The range of choice, demand for, and availability of vegan food is ever-expanding.
+Adding an air of inspiration to go vegan, Richard says he has tried plant-based proteins “that taste as good if not better than meat.”